Bitou2k/PokeRPG/README.md

-PokeRPG - Pokémon Massively Multiplayer RPG
+PokeRPG - Pokémon Massively Multiplayer Online RPG
 ===================================
 PokeRPG is a project done in HTML5 using Canvas2D.
 It is based on the Pokémon games for GameBoy Advance with multiplayer support.
 Soon the first Preview of this great game that will be a success.